 We are inclusive and collaborative.
 Everything is done with the wellbeing of our community at the forefront.

-Working in collaboration with the Village of Nakusp, and a design contractor, we are developing a plan to install signage for the benefit of both visitors and residents alike.
+Working in collaboration with the Village of Nakusp and Columbia Basin Trust, we will facilitate implementation of the completed, funded plan, for the benefit of both visitors and residents alike.

 Grow Arrow Lakes